 Use the following procedure to review Energy Saver configuration for all ports on the switch, an individual port, or range of ports.

-- 1. Log on to CLI to enter User EXEC mode. - 2.
+- 1. To enter User EXEC mode, log on to the switch. - 2.
 View Energy Saver savings.

-'''

 show energy-saver interface <portlist>

-'''

 The following example displays sample output for the show energy-saver interface command using the <portlist> variable.